abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 And the "prime" elements which we use to construct the inclusion order are the elements that are not the *join* of any other elements.
 They are also called *join-irreducible* elements.

-> Each distributive lattice is isomorphic to an inclusion order of the *join-irreducible* elements.
+> Each distributive lattice is isomorphic to an inclusion order of its *join-irreducible* elements.
 {: .theorem}

 By the way, the partial orders that are *not* distributive lattices are also isomorphic to inclusion orders, it is just that they are isomorphic to inclusion orders that *do not contain all possible combinations* of elements.